GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/custom-security-controls/README.md

 # Custom Security Control Example

 This example illustrates how to use the `secured-data-warehouse` module.
-Using this example you can choose between use your own projects or create new ones from scratch.
+Using this example you can choose between using your own projects or creating new ones from scratch.

+If you
+switch the variable `create_projects` from false to true in the variables.tf file it will create four new projects:

+- Data Governance project.
+- Data Ingestion project.
+- Non-Confidential Data project.
+- Confidential Data project.

 It uses: